JunboLu/DPFlow/README.md

    - Numpy 1.8.0 or higher

    Suggestion: as we will use deepmd-kit software, we recommend users could
-   install deepmd-kit at first.
-Then add the environmental variable of deepmd-kit.
+   install deepmd-kit at firsti: https://github.com/deepmodeling/deepmd-kit.
+   Then add the environmental variable of deepmd-kit, it will include python
-   It will include python and numpy.
+   and numpy.

 * Install GNU parallel